Take Only What You Need: Rank Minimization as an Implicit Forgetting Regularizer in Continual Learning: Method and Theory Details

-For simplicity, we omit the notation for the training task $t$ in the following derivations.
-With a slight abuse of notation, we use subscript $t$ to represent $t$-th training iteration.
-At the $t$-th training iteration, the training loss with $\ell_1$ sparse regularization, as defined in the main paper, is:
+For clarity, in this subsection we omit the per-task superscript $t$ of the main paper notation and instead use subscript $t$ to denote the training \emph{iteration}.
+At iteration $t$, the regularized training loss (Eq.~\ref{eq:loss} in the main paper) is